 History of the Water Quality Program

-The Muskoka Lakes Association (MLA) celebrated the 10th Anniversary of the current Water Quality Initiative (WQI) in 2010.
-In one short decade the WQI has become one of the MLA’s most significant programs thanks to our small army of volunteers from throughout the Muskoka Lakes.
+The Muskoka Lakes Association (MLA) celebrated the 20th Anniversary of the current Water Quality Initiative (WQI) in 2020.
+In just two decades the WQI has become one of the MLA’s most significant programs thanks to our small army of volunteers from throughout the Muskoka Lakes.
 The MLA early MLA water testing program began in 1972.

 The WQI stemmed from MLA members’ concerns that the water in Muskoka may not be as clear, clean and pure as in the “good old days.”